pradeepdumka/mongo-angular-frontend/README.md

-# ExpolreAdvance
+# About Start

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.

 ## Clone Project
- Use : git clone https://github.com/pradeepdumka/movieapp.git for clone Repository Require angular Cli for that  plz check https://github.com/angular/angular-cli After Clone run the  npm install from the root folder of the project
+ Use : git clone https://github.com/pradeepdumka/mongo-angular-frontend.git for clone Repository Require angular Cli for that  plz check https://github.com/angular/angular-cli After Clone run the  npm install from the root folder of the project
 ## Development server